umanitoba-cssa/constitution/Constitution.md

 Councillors are non-voting members of council.
 Members of CSSA may apply for a Councillor position through an application that is publicly available throughout the year.
 Councillor applicants may indicate their interest to join an active committee.
 Once appointed by the Council, a Councillor may assume a general purpose volunteer role, or be appointed to a committee that they express interest in.

 ### Advocacy Councillors
 Advocacy Councillors with the specific role that advocate for marginalized groups.
-Members of CSSA will have the option to self-nominate for a Advocacy Committee position on a application form.
+Members of CSSA will have the option to self-nominate for an Advocacy Committee position on an application form.

 The marginalized groups include, but are not limited to:
 - Women's Advocate